dalehurtt/Simplicity/README.md

-# Simplicity
+# Grokking Simplicity #

-Code from Grokking Simplicity
+*Grokking Simplicity* is a book on functional programming (with code examples in JavaScript) from Manning Publishing.
+This repository contains the exercises and extensions from that material.